 Sweet evening chai: a healthy alternative not only in Ramadan

-Nezar here; former management consultant from Germany, life-long tea enthusiast and now co-pilot of Pink Tea Café.
-It is the final week of Ramadan, we have sent out quite a few Eid gift sets in the last days and now I find a bit more time to relax and to contemplate.
+Nezar here; former management consultant from Germany, life-long tea enthusiast, and now Pink Tea Café.
+It is the final week of Ramadan, we have sent out quite a few Eid gift sets in the last few days, and now I find a bit more time to relax and contemplate.

-In all these late evenings of this fasting month - when the sun goes down after 8pm and I haven’t eaten or drunk the whole day - I miss the enjoyment of the Classic Masala Chai a bit which is usually part of my routine throughout the day.
-Which is understandable: in the few night hours in which I am allowed to replenish my body, I just try to catch up in drinking pure water as much as possible.
+In all these late evenings of this fasting month - when the sun goes down after 8 pm, and I haven't eaten or drunk the whole day - I miss the enjoyment of the Classic Masala Chai a bit which is usually part of my routine throughout the day.
+This is understandable: in the few night hours I am allowed to replenish my body, I try to catch up in pure drinking water as much as possible.
 And the energy kick of the strong Assam tea in the late evenings does not sound sensible.

-It is based on traditional herbs which are known across cultures for their healing properties and rich aromatic flavour.
+It is based on traditional herbs, known across cultures for their healing properties and rich aromatic flavour.
 For a pot of the evening chai, get the following from your favourite Asian store:

 - Fennel seeds